 Pioneer to the Hadoop ecosystem, building installers for "big data accelerators" in 2012 at IBM.
 Deep understanding for the importance of security, having spent 4 years in Healthcare IT/Software Design.
 Contributor to Apache Knox, Ambari, and an array of data science notebooks and tools.

-Veteran in the realm of Crypto-Current, Jesus was pushing the limits of home electric breakers in 2012-2014 running GPU and ASIC miners and architecting high frequency cryptocurrency arbitrage bots since the era before Mt-Gox and Cryptsy went dark.
+Veteran in the realm of Crypto-Currency, Jesus was pushing the limits of home electric breakers in 2012-2014 running GPU and ASIC miners and architecting high frequency cryptocurrency arbitrage bots since the era before Mt-Gox and Cryptsy went dark.

 Michael Ger has over 25 years of experience working in industry and Information Technology strategy roles.
 He has deep cross-industry knowledge in product development, manufacturing, supply chain and customer experience related business processes.
 As General Manager of Manufacturing and Automotive Industries at Hortonworks, Mike is responsible for driving the solution vision and go-to-market strategies within each industry segment and works with industry leaders to drive next-generation business insights through Big Data Analytics.
 Prior to joining Hortonworks, Mike worked at Oracle for over 20 years as their Automotive Industry lead, at A.T.
 Kearney as an Automotive Management Consultant and at General Motors (Saturn Division) as a Product Engineer.